Skip to main content

 Native Range

-Carex elongata is native across Europe, from the British Isles and Scandinavia east through Russia to western Siberia and the Caucasus.
-It occurs in wet alder woodland, fen carr, stream margins, and base-rich wet meadows from sea level to approximately 3,300 feet (1,000 m).
+Carex elongata is native across Europe, with a range from the British Isles and Scandinavia south through central Europe and east through Russia to western Siberia and the Caucasus.
+The species occurs in wet alder woodland, fen carr, stream margins, and base-rich wet meadows from sea level to approximately 3,300 feet (1,000 m).
+The European range includes a strong association with alder (Alnus glutinosa) wet woodland, where the tree's nitrogen-fixing nodules elevate soil fertility and the seasonally high water table creates the saturated organic-rich substrate that Carex elongata requires.
+The species is not native to North America but is occasionally grown in Pacific Northwest wet shade plantings.

 Suggested Uses